ziap/ziap.github.io/content/blog/parallel-array/index.md

 }
 ```

-This is a bit convoluted, so let's break down a concrete exammple: the monster
+This is a bit convoluted, so let's break down a concrete example: the monster
 layout that we've been working with.

 ```ts